-In X-Men, Cable once resurrected Apocalypse as a common threat to unite the fractious mutants.
+Cable once resurrects Apocalypse as a common threat to unite the fractious mutants.

-Gambit once helped him for the same reason.
-They're both gonna feel like idiots (just before dying horribly) if Pocky ever wins.
+Gambit once helps him for the same reason.
+They're both going to feel like idiots (just before dying horribly) if Pocky ever wins.

-Cable turned himself into one of these in Cable & Deadpool.
-He styled himself as a messiah figure while running his powers at max, knowing the world would revolt against him but hoping that a brief taste of peace would "make them hungry for more".
-It was working out exactly as planned until Reed Richards called in the friggin' Silver Surfer to take him down.
+Cable turns himself into one of these in Cable & Deadpool.
+He styles himself as a messiah figure while running his powers at max, knowing the world will revolt against him but hoping that a brief taste of peace would "make them hungry for more."
+It works out exactly as planned until Reed Richards calls in the friggin' Silver Surfer to take him down.

 Camelot 3000 has an interesting version.
 The newly resurrected knights are not dealing well with each other, so Kai, who was always the least liked of the knights, chooses to remain in the role by acting like an asshole towards the other knights.
 Thus, he gives the other knights someone common to look down upon and get along with each other.